priyankt3i/priyankt3i/README.md

     - Developed and maintained user-facing data visualization websites and chatbots using Python, Streamlit, Django, HTML, CSS, JavaScript, and NodeJs.
     - Created interactive dashboards using Streamlit to visualize complex data sets.
     - Reviewed and validated data from multiple sources to ensure accuracy and completeness.
-    - Maintained and Enhanced features for existing Python / Flask based portal for Automated Data Validation •
+    - Maintained and Enhanced features for existing Python / Flask-based portal for Automated Data Validation
-Used Machine Learning algorithms to generate synthetic data for staging test environment.
+    - Used Machine Learning algorithms to generate synthetic data for staging the test environment.
     - Resolved issues with existing databases through troubleshooting, debugging, and problem-solving techniques.

 #### Company: Advisor360